 An email welcome series is an essential part of any email marketing strategy.
 The moment when a new contact signs up for your email list is so important because they are expressing that they want to hear from you.
 You don’t want to squander that moment — or your relationship with this new contact — by neglecting to reach out to them.

 If your new contacts have to wait for your next regularly scheduled email newsletter, it’s possible that you lose the momentum started when someone makes the decision to join your email contact list.

 Think of it this way — If a potential customer was calling your business on the phone to express interest, you’d answer the phone right away and try to make a great first impression, right?
 You wouldn’t wait to call them back at a later date, perhaps after they no longer have a need for your products or services.
 So make sure you’re doing the same with your emails — connect with your new customer leads when they want to hear from you.

-- First — what is an automated welcome email series?
+- What is an automated welcome email series?